Skip to Content

 Sharing is caring!

-You are going to love this roasted patty pan squash with parmesan - it's a fantastic summer squash recipe!
+You're going to love this roasted patty pan squash recipe!

-I truly think this is the best way to make patty pan squash.
-Most summer squash is better sauteed - it doesn't stand up well to roasting.
-But, a patty pan is a denser, sturdier summer squash that benefits from a good roast in the oven.
+Most summer squash is better sauteed since it doesn't stand up well to roasting.
+But a patty pan is a sturdier summer squash with a firmer texture that benefits from a good roast in the oven.

 Roasted parmesan patty pan squash on a serving plate with a serving fork.